excap3r/vlc-auto-shutdown/README.md

 ## How to use 😎

+- Be sure you have checked "Quit at the end of playlist" option under Media in VLC
 - Double click on start.bat or your shortcut
 - If u have VLC turned on this will tell you every 10s(by default) that VLC is still running
 - When VLC closes then this will wait 15s(by default) while you can press any key to abort shutdown and close this script